anchpop/Zoda/code_samples.md

    id' : (Int -> Int) -> Int -> Int -- equivalent to (Int -> Int) -> Int -> Int
    id'(myfunc, 3) == 4

+## Uniqueness

+Each type has a "Uniqueness attribute".
+I haven't been writing what them elsewhere because I'm still figuring it out.
+A uniqueness attribute is either `Unique` or `Borrowed`.
+These have the kind `UA` (Uniqueness Attribute).
+Base types, like `Int` and `Bool`, have kind `T`.
+Types, as you would expect, have kind `Type`.

+This does not come up when writing an ordianry polymorphic function:

+    id : (a : Type) @-> a -> a

+But, to be polymorphic over `Type`, your function must follow the restrictions placed by both `Unique` and `Borrowed`.
+This essentially means values may be `consumed` at most once - they can be passed without worry to any function which takes a `Borrowed`, but can only be passed once to a function which takes a `Unique`.

+The classic example is the `write` function, which takes an array, an index, and a value, and returns a new array which has the updated value.

+    [10, 20].write(1, 2) == [10, 2]

+For efficiency, `write` takes a unique array.
+This means that the value can be updated in place, as there is only one reference at runtime to any unique value at the time the function is called.

+    [10, 20].write(1, 2).write(0, 1) == [1, 2] -- both `write` operations performed in-place, no copying and no garbage to be collected.

+The other attribute is `Borrowed`, which represents a value for which there may be multiple references at runtime.
+You cannot pass a `Borrowed` value to a function which expects a `Unique`.

+Here is an example of the type of `write`:

+    write : Array^Unique -> Int -> Int -> Array

+The `^Unique` means that the value must be `Unique` - the values without a tag represent them being polymorphic in their uniqueness.
+This means that you must use them in a way that is consistent with them being either `Unique` or `Borrowed`, which pretty much just means that inside the function you must act as if they're a borrowed value.

+If you want to require that a parameter be borrowed, naturally you can use `^Borrowed`.
+You also could require that the output be `Unique`.

+    write : Array^Unique -> Int^Borrowed -> Int^Borrowed -> Array^Unique

+The only time you should use this is when you have to guarantee that the return value is used uniquely, for some reason.
+A value is either unique or borrowed, but in the prior case it is left ambiguous using universal quantification. `Int` is actually syntax sugar for `(u : UA) @-> Int^u` - it can be parameterized with `Unique` or `Borrowed` depending on the situation.
+This simulates the intutitive fact that if a function expects a borrowed value, you may pass it a unique, but not the other way around.

+Also, a tip: the type of `->` is a bit tricky: if the positive position is a unique type (and it's used in the function body), then the type of `->` is also unique, and unique functions can only be applied once.
+If this were not the case, you would be able to do sneaky things like this:

+    one-up-one-down : (a : T) @-> a^Unique -> {fst: a^Unique, snd: a^Unique}
+    one-up-one-down(x) = (|f| -> {fst: f Unit, snd: f Unit})(const(x, _))
+        where
+            const(a, b) = a

+This does not use `x` multiple times, which is the requirement - however, it does use `f` twice, and since `x` is of a unique type, that means `f` must be `unique` as well, which means this won't typecheck.
+This is all done pretty much automatically for you.
+Here's the type signature of `const`:

+    const : (a : Type) @-> (b : Type) @-> a -> b -> a
+    const(a, b) = a

+This looks simple because a lot of the work is being done by the kind system.
+Specifically `->` is automatically unique if its positive position is unique.
+Other cases like records and corecords are unique when any of their values are unique.
+While this is helpful, you might need to have more control over uniqueness types (such as when making your own types), so you can pass them in manually:

+    storeBoth : (u : UA) @-> Int^u -> Int^u -> (Int^u, Int^u)

+To implement something like a pair yourself, you can take advantage of the fact that boolean operations work on Uniqueness types (where `Unique` is seen as `True` and `Borrowed` is seen as `False`).
+Here's how to make a pair type that is unique if any of its elements are unique:

+    data Pair(a, b) : (a : T) @-> (au : UA) @-> (b : T) @-> (bu : UA) @-> a^au -> b^bu -> T^(au or bu) where
+        mkPair : (a : Type) @-> (b : Type) -> a -> b -> Pair(a, b)

+God, this is verbose.
+Luckily I'm pretty sure that this should be inferable 99% of the time and you won't actually have to write it.
+If it could be inferred, this is what it looks like:

+    data Pair(a, b) where
+        mkPair : (a : Type) @-> (b : Type) -> a -> b -> Pair(a, b)

 ## Function Creation